Common Cryptocurrency Scams

 - If you recognize any passwords revealed by the attacker, change it immediately on all your accounts

-- Contact your local authorities and file a police report.
+- Contact your local authorities, file a police report, and report the crime to the FBI.

 While these messages can be threatening, they are almost always fraudulent.
 For steps you can take to improve your account security, please see this help page.